 Any student may participate in an internship.
 We encourage students to consider interning early and often.
 If you are exploring career options, start no later than your sophomore year.
 If you are gaining experience in your field, you are likely to be more successful after you have taken courses in your chosen field.
 If you wish to earn credit, check your department’s eligibility criteria.
 Most departments require students to be juniors or seniors and to meet course prerequisites.
 Transfer students need to complete a minimum of 12 credits at TU.

 The Career Center provides a variety of resources to help you find an internship.
-Use our searchable database, Handshake, visit our resource library in the Career Center or check out the list of online resources.
+Use our searchable database, Handshake.
 Meet with a career center advisor or counselor to review your resume, discuss your interests and identify possible resources.

 Visit the Maryland Department of Public Safety and Correctional Services website for fingerprinting services.